mikecamilleri/tilde/docs/1-core-broker-gateway-interface.md

 ## Routine Date Exchange

-_NOTE: This information is out of data and needs to be updated!_
+_NOTE: This information is out of date and needs to be updated!_

 Similar to the connection flow described above, the routine data exchange between the _core_ and _gateways_ is designed such that _gateways_ can be implemented as simply as possible.